 • neurological disorders.

-In order not to face the undesirable effects of vaccination, before the procedure it is necessary to take a blood test to determine the hidden symptoms of inflammation and undergo a full examination by a doctor.
+In order not to encounter undesirable effects of vaccination, before the procedure it is necessary to take a blood test to determine hidden symptoms of inflammation and undergo a full examination by a doctor.

-An overdose of the drug is practically impossible, since the entire procedure is carried out and controlled by specialists with special education and skills.
+An overdose of the drug is practically impossible, since the entire procedure is carried out and supervised by specialists with special education and skills.

 Price in pharmacies and vaccine analogues

-The cost of the drug can hardly be called a budget.
-One dose of Vaxigrip can be purchased at pharmacies at a cost that varies between 1200-1400 rubles.
-The price of the vaccine depends on the region of its distribution, the pricing policy of the pharmacy.
+The cost of the drug can hardly be called budget.
+One dose of Vaxigrip can be purchased in pharmacies at a cost that varies between 1200-1400 rubles.
+The price of the vaccine depends on the region of its distribution and the pricing policy of the pharmacy.

-• Agrippal– trivalent subunit inactivated influenza vaccine made in Switzerland;
+• Agrippalus– trivalent subunit inactivated influenza vaccine made in Switzerland;

-• Grippol Neo and Grippol Plus- inactivated adjuvant trivalent suspensions of domestic origin, which are highly effective and have no side reactions;
+• Grippol Neo and Grippol Plus– inactivated adjuvant trivalent suspensions of domestic origin, highly effective and free of adverse reactions;

-• Influvac is a popular inactivated influenza vaccine given to children after six months and adults.
+• Influvac is a popular inactivated influenza vaccine that is administered to children after six months and to adults.

 For the prevention of influenza, inactivated (split) (influenza vaccine (split virion), inactivated)

-Suspension for intramuscular and s / c administration slightly whitish, slightly opalescent.
+Suspension for intramuscular and subcutaneous administration slightly whitish, slightly opalescent.

-Excipients: buffer solution (, potassium chloride, sodium hydrogen phosphate dihydrate, potassium dihydrophosphorus, water for injections) - up to 0.25 ml.
+Excipients: buffer solution (potassium chloride, sodium hydrogen phosphate dihydrate, potassium dihydrophosphate, water for injection) - up to 0.25 ml.

 pharmachologic effect

 Inactivated purified split influenza vaccine.
-Prevents diseases caused by influenza A and B.
+Prevents diseases caused by influenza virus types A and B.

-Induces the formation of humoral antibodies to hemagglutinins that neutralize influenza viruses.
-Seroprotective antibody levels are usually reached within 7-10 days after vaccine administration.
+Induces the formation of humoral antibodies to hemagglutinins, neutralizing influenza viruses.
+Seroprotective antibody levels are usually achieved within 7-10 days after vaccine administration.
 The duration of post-vaccination immunity to homologous or related strains varies from 6 to 12 months.

 Indications